ictnlp/ComSpeech/README.md

 # ComSpeech
 Code for ACL 2024 main conference paper "Can We Achieve High-quality Direct Speech-to-Speech Translation Without Parallel Speech Data?".

+The code will be released soon.
+Stay tuned.